 Kasautii Zindagii Kay 2: Prerna Tries To Commit Suicide; Nivi Lashes Out At Her For Betraying Anurag

-The makers of Kasautii Zindagii Kay 2 are keeping the viewers hooked with the latest Switzerland's Zurich special episodes!
+The makers of Kasautii Zindagii Kay 2 are keeping the viewers hooked with the latest special episodes that have been shot in Zurich, Switzerland!
 As the viewers are aware, Prerna marries Mr Bajaj to save Anurag.
 But, no one understands her.
 Everyone, even Prerna's mother, is seen lashing out at her and cursing her for betraying Anurag.
 In the previous episode, Prerna and Mr Bajaj reach Switzerland.
 Prerna gets addressed as Mrs Bajaj and realises that she has gone too far from Anurag!
 Anupam and Nivedita too reach Zurich.

 Nivedita Lashes Out At Prerna

 Nivedita tries to find out why Prerna deceived her brother and enquires about Mr Bajaj and Prerna with the hotel receptionist.
-She manages to find Prerna and on meeting her, she lashes out at her!
+She manages to find Prerna and lashes out at her on meeting her!

 Prerna Tries To Commit Suicide